leocavalcante/siler/docs/graphql/subscriptions.md

 Graphql\subscriptions($schema, $filters)->run();
 ```

 As you can see, we have extend our Subscriptions endpoint adding filters.
 The filters array keys should match corresponding Subscription names, in our case: `inbox`.
-We are justing checking if the given payload `room_name` is the same as the provided by the Subscription variable `roomName`.
-Siler will perform this checks for each subscription before trying to resolve and broadcast them.
+We are just checking if the given payload `room_name` is the same as the provided by the Subscription variable `roomName`. **Siler** will perform this checks for each subscription before trying to resolve and broadcast them.

 We need just a little thing to get working.
 Adding this `room_name` field to our payload since Message only has the `room_id`.
 At the chat resolver, before the publish, add this line: